Dealey Divsion USNSCC

 nozzle;

-The l e a m will have two attempts and the best recorded time will constitute
+6. The Team will have two attempts and the best recorded time will constitute

 the Team's score;